Studying with disabilities

 6. Apply for study support in Nais.

 You are responsible for reading the information in your Nais certificate.
 You must apply for study support in sufficient time for it to be available before the start of your course, new study period, and/or upcoming course element.
-Before the autumn semester, there are always long waiting times.
-If your application is late, your support may not be in place when the course starts.
+Before the autumn semester, there could be up to three weeks waiting period.
+If your application is late, your support may not be in place by the time the course starts.

 Note-taking support